-October 28, 2018 marks the centennial of the birth of Czechoslovakia as an independent country.
-A series of events sponsored by the Keston Center for Religion, Politics, and Society in partnership with the Department of Modern Languages and Cultures at Baylor University and McLennan Community College will be held Oct.
-9-12 to celebrate 100 years of Czech Independence.
+October 28, 2018, marked the centennial of the birth of Czechoslovakia as a sovereign country.
+A series of events sponsored by the Keston Center for Religion, Politics, and Society in partnership with the Department of Modern Languages and Cultures and McLennan Community College was held Oct.
+9-12 to celebrate 100 years of Independence.

-Dr. Michael Long, Professor and Interim Chair of Modern Languages and Cultures, will be joined by Czech journalist Ivana Doležalová to introduce and discuss Oratorio for Prague (1968) and The Power of the Powerless (2009) on Tuesday, October 9 at 6 p.m. in Bennett Auditorium.
-These films explore the events of Prague Spring in 1968, which was an attempt by Czechoslovakia to break from Soviet control and usher in social reforms.
+Dr. Michael Long, Professor and Interim Chair of Modern Languages and Cultures, was joined by Czech journalist Ivana Doležalová to introduce and discuss Oratorio for Prague (1968) and The Power of the Powerless (2009) on Tuesday, October 9.
+These documentary films explored the events of Prague Spring in 1968, through which Czechoslovakia attempted to break from Soviet control and usher in social reforms.
 Doležalová appeared in The Power of the Powerless.

-On Wednesday, October 10 at 6 p.m. in Bennett Auditorium, Steven Pounders and Cooper Sivara of the Department of Theatre Arts will present Václav Havel's Audience: A Play presented in a translation by Vera Blackwell.
-Following the play, Ivana Doležalová will participate in an engaging discussion of Havel's work.
+On Wednesday, October 10, Steven Pounders and Cooper Sivara of the Department of Theatre Arts presented Václav Havel's Audience: A Play translated by Vera Blackwell.
+Following the play, Ivana Doležalová moderated a lively and engaging discussion of Havel's work and Prague Spring.

-We greatly appreciate the Interim Dean of the Baylor University Libraries and our event sponsors who helped to make these commemorative events possible.
+Thank you Interim Dean of the Baylor University Libraries John S. Wilson and the sponsors who made these commemorative and memorable events possible.

 Diplomat's Circle ($100-$249)